 Backup and Disaster Recovery Services.
 An effective disaster recovery plan is critical for your business.
 The cloud-based backup and recovery solutions that come with an SaaS LIMS are provided without the need for a large up-front investment, making these crucial data protection services accessible to businesses of all sizes.

 Collaboration and Accessibility.
-Cloud-based LIMS supports easy, hassle-free access to your data anywhere and anytime with a secure login ID.
+Cloud-based LIMS supports easy, hassle-free access to your data anywhere (from multiple locations, multiple systems, and multiple branches) and anytime with a secure login ID.
 This facilitates improved collaboration between laboratories in global organizations, as well as the ability to access data and workflows from wherever you have an internet connection.
 And with many cloud services offering mobile apps, you’re not restricted to a particular device to access the system.
 In contrast, on-premise systems only allow access from the lab and often store information in silos, making it difficult to have a complete, real-time view across the organization.

 Security.
 While some organizations in highly regulated and competitive industries are still somewhat hesitant to let their sensitive data outside of their own firewalls, the data storage in the cloud has actually become quite safe and reliable.
 Many banks and financial institutions have already made the move to the cloud.
 Cloud based LIMS data is fully encrypted when stored and only accessible with a secure login.
 Additionally, cloud-based systems allow large enterprises work with partners (e.g., CROs) without having to punch a hole in their firewall.
 The partner can simply be given access to the database in the cloud for the duration of the project.

 Levels the Playing Field.
 A cloud-based LIMS allows small businesses have the ability to access enterprise-level functionalities and features on a pay as you go model.
 As a result, a small business running an SaaS LIMS can actually be more nimble and agile than a large enterprise that is still working on an on-premise legacy system.